circonus-labs/fq/README.md

 ### Queues

 Queues are queues.
 If you stick something in one end, you should expect it to come out the other.
 A single queue may have multiple clients subscribed.
 When a client connects, it is attached to one and only one queue.
 If an application wishes to attach to more than one queue, it should present as multiple clients.
-Queues use a competitive consumption model meaning that if multiple clients are attached to a single queue, the messages send to that queue will be distributed over the clients such that no two clients will see the same message.
+Queues use a competitive consumption model meaning that if multiple clients are attached to a single queue, the messages sent to that queue will be distributed over the clients such that no two clients will see the same message.

 #### Queue Types